xtdb/xtdb/docs/mvp.md

 The hashes are the SHA-1 content hash of the documents.
 CRUX uses an attribute `:crux.db/id` on the documents that is assumed to line up with the id it is submitted under.
-Having this id embedded in the document isn't strictly necessary, but some queries will require it to exist to work.
 Hence, a document looks like this:

 ```clj
 {:crux.db/id :http://dbpedia.org/resource/Pablo_Picasso